 A COMBO OF BIG AND SMALL BAGS

 One, the primary bag should be hard, sturdy, properly locked and preferably a dragger.
 Try to limit the number to two (big and small).
 Second, a combo of foldable totes or slings may also form part of your luggage so you may carry them during the daily excursion, while your main luggage can rest in your hotel room for the day.
-Backpackers are the best options if the trip is short.
+Backpacks are the best options if the trip is short.

 COMFORTABLE CLOTHING AND FOOTWEAR

-Whether you trek through the unformidable mountains, or by the beachside in gorgeous Goa, the super tasty homemade granola bars, nuts & citrus candies come handy between the meals in a day.
+Whether you trek through the unformidable mountains, or hover over by the beachside in gorgeous Goa, the super tasty homemade granola bars, nuts & citrus candies come handy between the meals in a day.
 It quenches your hunger pangs at an unearthly hour when you don’t have access to roadside takeaways and dhabas and keep your food cravings at bay.

 KEEP STOLE/SCARF/HANDKERCHIEF HANDY